Local-Connectivity-Lab/netbot/README.md

-ticket # unassign  - Mark ticket n new and unassigned. ticket # progress  - Assign the ticket to yourself and set it yourself. ticket # resolve   - Mark the ticket resolved. ticket # note      - Add a note to the specific ticket. same as commenting in the ticket thread (if there is a ticket-thread, works without) - not yet implemented
+ticket # unassign  - Mark ticket n new and unassigned. ticket # progress  - Assign the ticket to yourself and set it yourself. ticket # resolve   - Mark the ticket resolved.

-thread #           - Create new synced thread for ticket in the current text channel, or error.

 new [title]        - Create a new ticket with the title [title]
 ```

 ## CLI